 - Spinal cord injuries

-- Traumatic brain injuries and other head trauma
+- Traumatic brain injuries and other head injuries

 - Dental damage, such as broken teeth